SAN vs. NAS

 A networked storage area network (NAS) is a computer that delivers folder file storage capabilities to other networked devices.
 The ease with which NAS may be set up and deployed is its primary advantage.
 The user sees NAS volumes as network-mounted volumes.
 The files to be delivered are usually stored on one or all of the system’s hard drives, which are often organized in RAID arrays.
 The more drive ports a NAS has, the more storage space and flexibility you’ll have.

 The device is a network node, similar to laptops and other TCP/IP devices, which all have their IP address, and the NAS file service sends and receives files via the Ethernet network.
-NAS manufacturers and third – parties are starting to offer other software to give server-like capabilities on a NAS, even though a NAS is often not intended to be an overall server.
+NAS manufacturers and third parties are starting to offer additional software to provide server-like capabilities on a NAS, despite the fact that a NAS is often not intended to function as a comprehensive server.

 Whenever users work on things or share information, NAS devices provide an easy approach for many users in different places to access data.
 NAS supports collaboration by offering quality access controls and security and allowing non-IT professionals to administer and manage data access via an on-board web server.
 It also provides strong fundamental data resiliency by using redundant data structures—often RAID—to make numerous drives appear as a single, huge volume capable of withstanding the breakdown of a few of its drives.